rackerlabs/support-how-to/content/cloud-servers/using-the-apache-2-buddy-script-for-performance-and-stability.md

 ---
 permalink: using-the-apache-2-buddy-script-for-performance-and-stability/
-audit_date:
+audit_date: '2020-03-05'
-title: Using the Apache2Buddy Script for Performance and Stability
+title: Using the Apache2Buddy script for performance and stability
 type: article
 created_date: '2020-02-27'
 created_by: Evan Benavides
-last_modified_date:
+last_modified_date: '2020-03-05'
-last_modified_by:
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

 ## What is Apache2Buddy?

 The Apache2Buddy script is used to make recommendations for changes to the Apache webserver configuration to assist with performance and stability.
 It has no impact on the server itself and makes no changes.
-Once the script is run it will suggest Apache fixes that you can then read through and act upon.
-Apache2Buddy will check for the following and much more:
+After the script runs, it suggests Apache fixes that you can examine and consider applying.
+Apache2Buddy checks at least the following areas of concern:

 •	PHP memory limits
 •	Memcache